caseymeiz/MicroVGA/README.md

 ## Desription
 The goal of our project was to display color on a monitor that supported VGA.

 To achive this goal we decided to create a 75 x 75 pixel square on the monitor that can have it's color changed with a button press and it's position moved with a JoyStick.
-The color of the square and background can be chaned to 8 different colors.
+The color of the square and background can be chaned to 8 different colors(3-bit color).
 ## Set-up
 ### Components
 * Monitor that supports VGA connection and 680x480 resolution